KarolineKlan/CSS_Final_Project_Group9/content/text-analysis.md

 And the top 3 most frequently bought togehter products for each of those communities are seen in the tables below:
 <figure>
     <img src="/images/TopProducts.png" width="80%" alt="Scraping">
-    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">Figure.
-7: Top 3 products for each of the Top 9 communities.
+    <figcaption style="text-align:center;font-style: italic;font-size:smaller;">Table 5: Top 3 products for each of the Top 9 communities.
 All images are taken from the BilkaToGo website using the product ID's.  </figcaption>
 </figure>